xjeffss/random-cat-api/README.md

 ### Part 1

-First, use `fetch()` to make a GET request to the Cat API and console log the response object.
+First, use `axios()` to make a GET request to the Cat API and console log the response object.

 - Navigate to the [Cat API Documentation](https://docs.thecatapi.com/) and read through the documentation.
-- In `script.js`, use `fetch()` and the "Get a Random Kitty" URL to make a GET request and console log the response object.
+- In `script.js`, use `axios()` and the "Get a Random Kitty" URL to make a GET request and console log the response object.

 > How will you know if your request was successful?